MoserMichael/my-notes/dev-other-blog.md

+---23/05/23 06:40:48----------------------

+Saw a wonderful movie "Those Magnificent men in their flying machines".

+    Captain Rumpelstoss : But... how will I learn to fly?

+    Count Manfred Von Holstein : Same way as we learn everything else in the German army: From the book of instructions!

+I am hardly watching modern movies, somehow got the impression they now have a problem with their script, the script nowadays often looks incomplete with a fragmented narrative (maybe it's just my impression).

+    > Movie scripts in contemporary movies often look incoherent, incomplete with a fragmented narrative.
+Is that a correct impression?

+    It is true that some contemporary movies have incoherent, incomplete, and fragmented narratives.
+This is due to a number of factors, including the rise of streaming services, the increasing popularity of independent films, and the changing tastes of audiences.

+    Streaming services have made it easier for filmmakers to produce and distribute their films, regardless of their budget or genre.
+This has led to a proliferation of films, many of which are not well-made or well-written.
+As a result, audiences are more likely to be exposed to films with incoherent or incomplete narratives.

+    Independent films have also become more popular in recent years.
+These films are often made with smaller budgets and less studio interference, which can lead to more creative and experimental storytelling.
+However, this can also lead to films that are difficult to follow or understand.

+    Finally, the tastes of audiences have changed in recent years.
+Audiences are now more interested in films that are visually stunning and emotionally engaging, even if they do not have a traditional narrative structure.
+This has led to a trend of films with fragmented narratives, which are often more visually appealing and emotionally resonant than traditional films.

+    It is important to note that not all contemporary movies have incoherent, incomplete, or fragmented narratives.
+There are still many well-made films with traditional narrative structures being produced today.
+However, the rise of streaming services, the increasing popularity of independent films, and the changing tastes of audiences have all contributed to the trend of films with more fragmented narratives.

+I am not quite sure that writers still know how to write a coherent script - people are getting used to stuff that doesn't make sense, I think it's a tragedy...

 ---17/05/23 03:04:37----------------------

 [This article](https://arxiv.org/abs/2205.11916) - adding "Let's think step by step" to a prompt will result in a more focused answer from ChatGTP that is less likely to go with hallucinations.